WazapIO/client-csharp/docs/MessageSendingApi.md

 [[Back to README]](../README.md)

-## InstancesInstanceKeySendUploadPost
+## SendVideo

-> APIResponse InstancesInstanceKeySendUploadPost (string instanceKey, string type, InstancesInstanceKeySendUploadPostRequest instancesInstanceKeySendUploadPostRequest)
+> APIResponse SendVideo (string instanceKey, string to, SendVideoRequest sendVideoRequest, string caption = null)

-Upload media.
+Send raw video.

-Uploads media to WhatsApp servers and returns the media keys.
-Store the returned media keys, as you will need them to send media messages
+Sends a video message by uploading to the WhatsApp servers every time.
+This is not recommended for bulk sending.

 ### Example